 One of the reasons I’m writing this now is because of listening to this podcast back in 2011 with Mitch Joel and Marcus.

 Which five years later led to me joining Chris Marrs CMA and the 90 Day Challenge.

 At CMA I met the MYMO gang who took over the 90 Day Challenge.

-I also met Kenda here, who told me about the StoryBrand book, which led me to fly to Nashville to do the StoryBrand guide training.
+I also met Kenda here, who told me about the StoryBrand book.
+Which, then led me to fly to Nashville, to do the StoryBrand guide training.

-Now I’m part of the leadership team at a Fintech startup, and the ten-person comms team are following the BIG FIVE and StoryBrand method.
+Now I’m part of the leadership team at a Fintech startup.
+And this ten-person comms team are following the BIG FIVE and StoryBrand method.

-And that company came out of coworking in 2020 but for me it started to happen back in 2008 when I signed up for twitter and meetup.
+And that company came out of coworking in 2020.
+However, for me it started to happen back in 2008 when I signed up for twitter and meetup.

 My Coworking Story Began